 Borrowing money is a serious legal obligation.
 We want all of our students to understand their rights and responsibilities under this program.
 First-time undergraduate and graduate borrowers at Loyola must also complete an “Entrance Interview” before receiving funds.
 Students can complete this requirement online at www.studentloans.gov.

 Qualifying students may borrow up to $20,500 in Direct Unsubsidized Loan funds.
+Under the Graduate PLUS Loan Program, qualifying students may borrow up to their cost of attendance minus other estimated financial assistance.

 Contact Information for the Direct Loan Program